rolldown/rolldown/web/docs/guide/in-depth/use-strict.md

 ## `format: 'app'`

-With ever module being wrapped within a function, rolldown could choose if to emit `"use strict"` per function by respecting what the original module is.
+With every module being wrapped within a function, rolldown could choose if to emit `"use strict"` per function by respecting what the original module is.